This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

-One thing to keep in mind when searching for lube alternatives is that not all lube is compatible with all body parts, contraceptives (more on birth control) or sex toys.
+One thing to keep in mind when searching for lube alternatives is that not all lube is compatible with all body parts, contraceptives or sex toys.
 This is true for store-bought lube, of course.

-For example, oil-based lubes will degrade condoms (some types of condoms come pre-lubricated with compatible lube), which can make you more likely to become pregnant or to contract an STI.
-These lubes are better left for anal sex or male masturbation where such risks aren’t inherent.
+For example, oil-based lubes will degrade condoms, which can make you more likely to become pregnant or to contract an STI.
+These lubes are better left for preparing for pain-free anal sex or male masturbation where such risks aren’t inherent.
 Similarly, latex-based sex toys and oil-based lubricants aren’t compatible.
 And if you use a cervical cap or diaphragm that’s made from latex, you definitely don’t want to use an oil-based product as a personal lubricant.

 There is a bit of debate over whether oil is safe for use vaginally.
 Some people swear by coconut oil or other natural lube alternatives because they’re silky and leave your skin moisturized.
 But oils are heavier than water-based or silicone-based lubes and can potentially clog pores, leading to an infection.

 The same argument applies to petroleum-based products, including Vaseline or Aquaphor.
 They add moisture and make things seem slicker.
 But they may not be healthy for vaginal use.

 Note that oil-based products can stain linens or lingerie (tips on how to choose the perfect lingerie).
 Take care to put down a towel or sex blanket to protect your sheets.